AliAmini93/ViViT-Medical-Video-Classification/README.md

 While the current implementation of the ViViT model demonstrates effective video classification, there are several avenues for further enhancement and exploration:

 ### Hyperparameter Optimization
 -Hyperparameter optimization plays a critical role in fine-tuning machine learning models to achieve the best performance.
 For this project, hyperparameters were initially selected through an empirical approach, focusing on balancing model complexity and computational efficiency.
-However, to further enhance the model's performance, a systematic hyperparameter search was conducted using Bayesian Optimization.
+However, to further enhance the model's performance, a systematic hyperparameter search was conducted using Bayesian optimization.

 ### Potential Enhancements
 1. **Data Augmentation for Videos:** Implementing video-specific data augmentation techniques can enhance the model's ability to generalize and improve its robustness against overfitting.